Best Campgrounds in New Jersey

 - Which state parks and other activities you should do when camping in New Jersey

-New Jersey State lies in the northeast of the U.S. The State capital, Jersey City, lies across the mighty Hudson River from the bustling urban area of Lower Manhattan.
-As well as having easy access to iconic visitor attractions, including Ellis Island and the Statue of Liberty, New Jersey has some beautiful camping locations.
+New Jersey State lies in the northeast of the U.S. The State capital, Trenton, lies midway between Philadelphia and NYC, straddling the banks of the Delaware River.
+As well as having easy access to iconic visitor attractions, New Jersey has some beautiful camping locations.